Barley and I flew from Panama to Minneapolis this weekend. It was his first time flying, and it went really smoothly!

 - An implied stay and relaxed down around chaos are a must for traveling dogs.

 - Pack a go-bag for your dog.
-We’ll cover that later.
+We’ll cover that later – scroll down if you want to see it now.

 What to Bring When Traveling Internationally With a Large Service Dog